-The academic year consists of a minimum of 30 weeks of instruction in which a full-time student is expected to complete at least 36 quarter credits.
+The academic year for the Clinical Massage Therapy Diploma program consists of 36 weeks of instruction during which a full-time student is expected to complete at least 720 clock hours.

 Definition of a Unit of Credit

 The Institution measures its programs in quarter credit hours.